 AI Code Reviewer Showdown May 2026: Greptile vs CodeRabbit vs Qodo vs Cursor Bugbot vs Bito

 In May 2026 the AI code review market is led by Greptile (best codebase context), CodeRabbit (best PR ergonomics and largest install base), Qodo (best test generation alongside review), Cursor Bugbot (best for teams already on Cursor), and Bito (cheapest serious option).
-We sent the same 20 PRs through each and Greptile caught the most real bugs (14/20) while CodeRabbit was the fastest to first comment (~45s) and Cursor Bugbot had the lowest false-positive rate.
+We scored each tool on bug-catch quality, false-positive rates, review speed, and cost, drawing on published benchmarks, vendor documentation, and practitioner reports — Greptile rates highest on catching real bugs, CodeRabbit is the fastest to a useful first comment, and Cursor Bugbot produces the least noise.

 Key Insight

 In May 2026 the AI code review market is led by Greptile (best codebase context), CodeRabbit (best PR ergonomics and largest install base), Qodo (best test generation alongside review), Cursor Bugbot (best for teams already on Cursor), and Bito (cheapest serious option).
-We sent the same 20 PRs through each and Greptile caught the most real bugs (14/20) while CodeRabbit was the fastest to first comment (~45s) and Cursor Bugbot had the lowest false-positive rate.
+We scored each tool on bug-catch quality, false-positive rates, review speed, and cost, drawing on published benchmarks, vendor documentation, and practitioner reports — Greptile rates highest on catching real bugs, CodeRabbit is the fastest to a useful first comment, and Cursor Bugbot produces the least noise.

 TL;DR

 In May 2026, the AI code review market converged on five serious contenders: Greptile, CodeRabbit, Qodo (formerly Codium), Cursor Bugbot, and Bito.
-We sent the same 20 pull requests — a mix of real bugs, refactors, and clean changes — through each tool and scored them on bug-catch rate, false positives, time to first comment, and integration depth.
+We scored each tool on bug-catch quality, false-positive rates, review speed, and integration depth, drawing on vendor documentation, published benchmarks, and practitioner reports.

 Short version: Greptile caught the most real issues, CodeRabbit was the fastest, Cursor Bugbot had the cleanest signal, Qodo bundled the best test generation, and Bito was the cheapest but trailed on accuracy.